 - Invest in a good Conditioner

-If you have afro hair and are suffering from hair breakage, the first thing you should do is invest in a good hair conditioner, this is because hair conditioners help to flatten the raised hair cuticles which area by product of tightly coiled hair.
+If you have afro hair and are suffering from hair breakage, the first thing you should do is invest in a good hair conditioner, this is because hair conditioners help to flatten the raised hair cuticles which are a by product of tightly coiled hair.
 Each strand of afro hair has an intense coil or curl which means the hair cuticles will always be slightly raised.

 - Maintain high protein intake